Still kinda wishes he could hang out with Twilight Sparkle.

 Applejack rolled her eyes.
 “I’d call it about the most ridiculous thing I’ve been involved in for a mighty long time.”

-"I... just thought I heard something flapping," Twilight said.
-"Probably just geese or something."
+"I... just thought I heard something.
+Like... like wings flapping."
 Concentrating, Twilight hefted the door into the air again and checked the road one more time.
-"Looks like it's all clear from here!
+"It was probably just geese.
+Looks like it's all clear from here!
 Let’s get to Fluttershy’s while nopony’s around.”

-Twilight shot a questioning look to Applejack, who shrugged.
+Twilight shot a questioning look to Applejack, who shrugged one shoulder.
 Fluttershy was usually so happy to see them.
-“Fluttershy, please don’t tell me you are staring at your door,” Twilight asked as Fluttershy hung her head.
-“Yes,” Fluttershy replied.
-“I’ve been staring at it for most of the morning.”
+“Fluttershy, please don’t tell me that you’re staring at your door,” Twilight said.

+Fluttershy hung her head.
+“Yes.
+I’ve been staring at it for most of the morning.”

-Fluttershy’s eyes lit up.
-“Oh, could you?!” she said, lightly placing a hoof on Applejack’s chest.
-“That would be wonderful!”
-Suddenly she snatched her hoof away and took a small step back.
+Fluttershy’s ears perked up, and she spread her wings wide.
+“Oh, could you?
+That would be wonderful!” she said, lightly placing a hoof on Applejack’s chest before snatching it away and taking a small step back.
 Retreating behind her silky curtain of hair, Fluttershy’s eye darted between Twilight and Applejack before finally resting on the ground.
 “If that’s not too much trouble, that is.
 I can see that you're walking your door.
 I don’t want to be a bother.”

 “You're no bother at all!”
 Pinkie said.
 “We love all of our customers here at Sugarcube Corner!”

-“Alright, then,” Applejack replied, rolling her shoulders.
+“Alright, together then,” Applejack replied, rolling her shoulders.
 Fluttershy winced as each of the joints gave a loud pop.
 “Fluttershy, can you get a good hold on my tail?
 Twilight, when we get tuggin’ on it nice and hard, see if your magic can pop it out.”

-“I ’an ’eel it ’iggle,” Applejack grunted from around the iron. “ ’ull!”
+“I ’an ’eel it ’iggle,” Applejack grunted from around the iron. “ ’Ull!”

 Twilight gasped when the horseshoe rocketed away from Fluttershy’s cottage, dragging her friends with it.
-She hadn’t considered how much the shoe might have loosened in the prior attempts.
-It had pulled free so quickly that Twilight hadn’t had time to slow the shoe’s momentum.
+She hadn’t considered how much the shoe might have loosened in the prior attempts, and it had pulled free so quickly that Twilight hadn’t had time to slow the shoe’s momentum.
 Her teeth rattled as Applejack and Fluttershy slammed into her.
 Crying out, they all tumbled into the nearby bushes.
-Twilight was still trying to shake off the effect of the impact when she noticed muffled mumbles coming from underneath of her.
+Twilight was still trying to shake off the effect of the impact when she noticed muffled mumbles coming from beneath her.

 “I’m so sorry, Applejack!” she said, lending a hoof to pull her friend to her feet again.
 “What did you say?”